ggleblanc2/error-display-dialog/README.md

 ![Error Display Dialog](images/ErrorMessageDialog.png)

+If you’re not familiar with Java Swing, Oracle has an excellent tutorial to get you started, [Creating a GUI With Swing](https://docs.oracle.com/javase/tutorial/uiswing/index.html).
+Skip the Netbeans section.

 To use the error display dialog, copy the `ErrorDisplayDialog` class into your project.
 The class requires no other classes.

 Whenever you create a try-catch block in your Swing GUI, instead of coding this: